Mayonnaisu/simple-comic-translator/docs/config.md

 > Split & slice are basically the same thing.

 > [!TIP]
-> If some texts are missed by PaddleOCR because they're too small in general, lower the `"max_height"`.
+> If some texts are missed by PaddleOCR because they're too small in general, lower the `max_height` value.

 ### OCR
 ```jsonc